Rahadul2538/ec2-s3-backend-create-with-terraform/readme.md

 }

 resource "aws_instance" "my_ec2" {
+  instance_type = var.instance_type
   ami           = var.ami
-  instance_type = var.instance_type

   tags = {
-    Name = "TerraformLabInstance"
+    Name = "Terraform-EC2-Instance-Lab"
   }
 }

 resource "aws_s3_bucket" "tf_bucket" {
-  bucket = "rahadul-terraform-backend-2025"
+  bucket = "terraform-backend-practice-bucket"
-  acl    = "private"
 }
 What This Does:
-AWS provider is configured using the selected region.
+Configures the AWS provider with the given region.

-An EC2 instance is created using the AMI and instance type from variables.
+Launches an EC2 instance using variable values.

-An S3 bucket is created for storing Terraform state or any custom usage.
+Creates an S3 bucket for remote state or custom use.

 ✅ Step 4: Output Key Information (outputs.tf)
 This file is used to display key information after the infrastructure is applied.